ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

-- Devices belonging to other users ("Non-Owner Devices" or "Finder Devices") observe those payloads and if the payload is in a separated mode, reports its location to some central service ("crowdsourced network").
+- Devices belonging to other users ("Non-Owner Devices" or "Finder Devices") observe those payloads and if the payload is in a separated mode, reports its location to some central service ("Crowdsourced Network").

 - The owner ("Owner Device") queries the central service ("Crowdsourced Network") for the location of their accessory.